Yanli-susan/yanli-susan.github.io/index.md

 - The role of complaints in the context of recall: A Shannon Entropy measure of complaint-based cues. *Draft; Target: Information Technology and People.*
 - Head-start’s Curse in Long-Term Goal Pursuit. *Draft ; Target: Journal of Consumer Research.*
 - The impact of online communication on the polarization of opinions (based on live comments of streaming video). *Results present; Target: Computers in Human Behavior.*
-- Public opinion shift and the process of the topic evolvement (based on Weibo and Twitter topics during Covid-19). *Data analysis; Target: Journal of Information Technology.*
+- Public opinion shift and the process of the topic evolvement (based on Weibo and Twitter topics during Covid-19). *Data analysis.*

 ## Conference